-Equipment shall be cleaned for oxygen service in accordance with an approved cleaning procedure.
+Equipment, including pump, valves, piping, and other components, that can come into contact with oxygen during normal or transient operations shall be cleaned for oxygen service in accordance with an approved cleaning procedure.
 The cleaning shall be done by individuals qualified to clean oxygen systems.
-Before use, all equipment that is normally in contact with oxygen shall be degreased and, if stored, shall be protected from contamination and corrosion and labelled to indicate it is suitable for oxygen service.
-Refer to CGA G-4.1, Cleaning Equipment for Oxygen Service [2] and AIGA 012/04 Cleaning of equipment for oxygen service [10].
+Before use, all equipment that is normally in contact with oxygen shall be degreased and, if stored, shall be protected from contamination and corrosion and labeled to indicate it is suitable for oxygen service.
+Refer to AIGA 012, Cleaning Equipment for Oxygen Service [1].